VanLeDinh96/go23/exercise3/exercise3b/README.md

 10. The `removeLeadingZeros` function is another helper function that takes a string `s` and removes any leading zeros from it.
 If the resulting string becomes empty, it returns "0" to ensure a valid numeric string is always returned.

-The provided example string "a1b01c001" contains three different integers: 1, 01 (equivalent to 1), and 001 (equivalent to 1).
-Thus, the `NumDifferentIntegers` function will return 3.

 ---

 **Note:** This is a sample implementation for educational purposes.
 For production use, it is recommended to handle edge cases and error conditions appropriately.